DBA tutorial: Compute sources in deep cerebral structures

 Open the cortex_mixed surface and create a new atlas "Source model options".
 With Matlab 2015b+, the display looks weird because it limits the number of possible transparent layers to 5.
 To produce nicer figures, disable the OpenGL renderer (File > Edit preferences).
 The display will be much slower, but the renderer won't suffer from this limitation.

 It will automatically set the orientation constraint to "constrained" for the cortex and hippocampus regions, and "unconstrained" for all the other regions.
+Don't forget to close the window with the new surface so that all these changes can be saved.

 Location and orientation constraints